denn1s/apple-and-lily/Ch. 8 - Karin.md

 *They can smell fear.*

-I didn't miss that damned demonic glint as she stood from her cushion.
+I didn't miss that cursed demonic glint as she stood from her cushion.
 She had just locked onto her prey.

 She moved quickly, her movements betraying no sound.
 Not even the whisper of fabric.
 Not when she was hunting.